Many of us want to be more effective at work, but what’s less straightforward is how we do that.

 You also have built-in integrations for chat applications and video conferencing that level up your team collaboration so you can work on creating Scrum documents anywhere in the world.

-In order to create Scrum documentation that is reflective of the work your team has accomplished and always up-to-date, the platform you work in and the platform you create your documentation in need to be connected.
+In order to create Scrum documentation that is reflective of the work your team has accomplished and up-to-date, it’s important that the platform you work in and the platform you create your documentation are connected.

 Unlike traditional docs, monday workdocs are an integral part of your team’s larger Work OS.
-That means that the same platform you plan your sprints, update your product releases, and manage your team’s workload, is also where your team can draft their Scrum documentation.
+That means that on the same platform you plan sprints, update product releases, and manage your team’s workload, you can also draft Scrum documentation.
 Having all of your team’s work in one unified platform cuts down the noise of trying to balance multiple work tools, but it also ensures that the data you’re working from is always up-to-date.

 Workdocs enable anyone on your team to embed boards, dashboards, or any live element from your Work OS directly into a workdoc.
 This leaves no room for overlooked updates or outdated data — all of your team’s most crucial workflows exist in one place.

 Scrum is all about remaining self-organized and continuously improving.
 One such way to improve is by harnessing the power of automation.

 For instance, in monday.com, automation recipes make it possible to take manual work off your plate simply by creating the right recipe.